BrandonFirmstone/ProjectTerminal/README.md

 - Ongoing - The user is at any point between Pending and Complete.
 The job is not yet finished, but it has started and is being done by the user.
 - Complete - The job has been finished.

+## Libraries Used

+- Pandas for manipulating spreadsheets

 ## Acknowledgements